tmcgrath/cassandra-ingest/README.md

 What about a one-time batch load of historical data vs streaming changes?

 I know what some of you are thinking, write and deploy some code.
 And maybe the code can utilize a framework like Apache Spark.
 That's what I would have thought a few years ago.
-But, it often turns out that's not as easy as you'd might expect.
+But, it often turns out that's not as easy as expected.

-Don't get me wrong, writing code makes much sense for some folks.
+Don't get me wrong, writing and deploying code makes much sense for some folks.
 But for many others, writing and deploying custom code may require a significant time and resources.

-Are there any alternatives for Cassandra ingestion from a RDBMS?
+Are there any alternatives to custom code for Cassandra ingestion from a RDBMS?

 For example, are there any third party tools available which focus on data ingestion?
 And if so, do they support Cassandra or DataStax from an RDBMS?

 Yes and Yes with StreamSets Data Collector or StreamSets Control Hub.

 In this tutorial, we'll explore how you can use the open source StreamSets Data Collector for migrating from an existing RDBMS to DataStax or Cassandra.

 ![Cassandra Ingest with StreamSets](images/cassandra-ingest-intro.gif)

-We're going to cover the both **_batch_** and **_streaming_** based data ingestion from RDBMS to Cassandra:
+We're going to cover the both **_batch_** and **_streaming_** based data ingestion from a RDBMS to Cassandra:

 * **Use Case 1**: Initial Bulk Load of historical RDBMS based data into Cassandra (batch)

-* **Use Case 2**: Change Data Capture (aka CDC) trickle feed from RDBMS to Cassandra to keep Cassandra updated (streaming)
+* **Use Case 2**: Change Data Capture (aka CDC) trickle feed from RDBMS to Cassandra to keep Cassandra updated in near real-time (streaming)

 #### Why this matters?